uhh-lt/frame-induction-and-parsing/README.md

 # Semantic frame induction and parsing

 This repository contains codes and datasets to reproduce results in the article 'Text augmentation for semantic frame induction and parsing'

+**Download Data:**
+All pre-processed datasets, DTs and embedding files for non-contextualized models and Melamud's can be downloded [here](https://ltnas1.informatik.uni-hamburg.de:8081/owncloud/index.php/s/O3LftEWCil0s9Kq?path=%2F)

 ## Intrinsic Evaluation -- Augmenting Framenet Descriptions
 ### Required modules:
 #### - ecg_framenet
 Source: https://github.com/icsi-berkeley/ecg_framenet/ \
 This library was used to aggreagte lexical-units for each frame in the FrameNet.
-Only required to create gold term sets for final evaluation datasets. \
+Which is required to create gold term sets for final evaluation datasets. \

-Pre-extracted files can be downloaded here:
+Pre-extracted files can be seen in [workdir/framenet_data](https://github.com/uhh-lt/frame-induction-and-parsing/tree/main/workdir/framenet_data) directory.

-## Data
-### 1. Download and Preprocess FrameNet data
+### Download and Preprocess FrameNet data
 a) Can be requested from the FrameNet publisher: https://framenet.icsi.berkeley.edu/fndrupal/framenet_request_data \
 b) via NLTK interface:
 ```